rolve/java-processes/README.md

 ## Auto-Exit

-One thing that is annoying when executing parts of your program in separate JVMs is that they continue to run when you kill the parent process.
-This is especially true during debugging.
+One thing that is annoying when executing parts of your program in separate JVMs is that they continue to run when you kill the parent process (especially during debugging).
 This library comes with *two* mechanism that can help you with that.

 The first mechanism is based on
 [shutdown hooks](https://docs.oracle.com/javase/9/docs/api/java/lang/Runtime.html#addShutdownHook-java.lang.Thread-)